sirdiamond/welcome-and-login-screen/README.md

 :cake: In English
 - I've started study Flutter and this is my first UI using the framework.
 - I've used the UI from: [https://github.com/abuanwar072/Login-Screen---Flutter-UI]
 - I've learned the importance of the method Theme.of to not have duplicaded code.
-(This project not using)
+(This project is not using it yet)
-- Coming from a web background, I was trying to add margin/padding every where. hahahah
+- Coming from a web background, I was trying to add margin/padding everywhere. hahahah

 # Demo